-- 9.7 The principal potential benefits of living roofs and walls which developers should consider are: - improved energy balance greenhouse gases are reduced as vegetation stores carbon and improves thermal properties (and in-use costs) through insulation and the cooling effects of evapotranspiration; - outdoor amenity accessible roof space can contribute to outdoor recreational amenity, with the option to drive a more compact (sustainable) pattern of development without compromising liveability standards; - food production growing vegetables and herbs, e.g. rooftop farms and allotments on large buildings, and pots and edible walls relating to individual properties; - ecology increased ecology and biodiversity; - SuDs living roofs and to a lesser degree living walls, can store and slow down the passage of rainwater to help prevent flooding, with potential usage including water treatment, rainwater harvesting, greywater recycling, ecology and recreational amenity; and - enhanced visual impact living greenery can help buildings settle into the landscape and relieve urban settings, including from upper storey windows. - 9.8 Living roofs and walls also provide some potential challenges in addition to those associated with flat roofs.
+- 9.7 The principal potential benefits of living roofs and walls which developers should consider are: - improved energy balance greenhouse gases are reduced as vegetation stores carbon and improves thermal properties (and in-use costs) through insulation and the cooling effects of evapotranspiration; - outdoor amenity accessible roof space can contribute to outdoor recreational amenity, with the option to drive a more compact (sustainable) pattern of development without compromising liveability standards; - food production growing vegetables and herbs, e.g., rooftop farms and allotments on large buildings, and pots and edible walls relating to individual properties; - ecology increased ecology and biodiversity; - SuDs living roofs and to a lesser degree living walls, can store and slow down the passage of rainwater to help prevent flooding, with potential usage including water treatment, rainwater harvesting, greywater recycling, ecology, and recreational amenity; and - enhanced visual impact living greenery can help buildings settle into the landscape and relieve urban settings, including from upper storey windows. - 9.8 Living roofs and walls also provide some potential challenges in addition to those associated with flat roofs.
 They are heavier and increase the use of contentious materials such as plastics needed to prevent water and root egress.
-They also require increased maintenance. - 9.9 The Council considers that the following should apply to all new developments: - all new roofs of more than 25m2, which are flat or have a pitch of less than 25 degrees, should be a suitable type and design of living roof, unless conflicting with the rooftop provision of solar panels; and - living walls should be considered as a possible option on buildings, though especially if needed to help mitigate visual impact on otherwise unacceptably blank and/or architecturally unrelieved façades.
+They also require increased maintenance.

+9.9 The Council considers that the following should apply to all new developments:

+- Living roofs of a suitable type and design should be considered on all new roofs of more than 25m2, which are flat or have a pitch of less than 25 degrees, should be a suitable type and design of living roof, unless conflicting with openings to provide natural light and the rooftop provision of solar panels; and - living walls should be considered as a possible option on buildings, though especially if needed to help mitigate visual impact on otherwise unacceptably blank and/or architecturally unrelieved façades.